nigamk1/cricket/DEPLOYMENT.md

 - Build failures: Check that all dependencies are properly defined in package.json
 - Socket connection issues: Ensure CORS is properly configured

+### MongoDB Connection Notes

+The project uses Mongoose version 8.x which has deprecated the following connection options:
+- `useNewUrlParser` - No longer needed since MongoDB Driver 4.0.0
+- `useUnifiedTopology` - No longer needed since MongoDB Driver 4.0.0

+These options have been removed from the connection code to prevent warnings.

 ## Local Development vs Production

 When developing locally, use: